emerichunter/emerichunter.github.io/_posts/2017-12-11-pgbench-tools-pII.md

 ## The Devil is in the details

-### Foreword on scale, clients and the scripts used
+### Foreword on scale, clients and the scripts used and abused

 You may find relevant pieces of information on this [wiki](https://wiki.postgresql.org/wiki/Pgbenchtesting) to help you further your insight on theoretical aspects of scales.